peter-leonov/ngx_http_js_module/README.markdown

 Properties
 ----------

-All properties are proxied to or from the native request output headers.
+All properties are proxies to or from the native request output headers.

 ### $dateTime